Separative chemistry, materials, and processes (MAT P2)

 Professional integration

-• Nuclear chemistry (upstream and downstream fuel cycle, waste management, decontamination and dismantling operations)
+• Chemistry for Nuclear Power (upstream and downstream fuel cycle, waste management, decontamination and dismantling operations)

 • Extractive and separative chemistry, chemistry for the reprocessing and recycling of strategic metals